Owed money by a Friend – What can you do?

 If you have lent a friend money, you should expect to have it repaid in accordance with the initial agreement.
 It is highly recommended that any ‘loan’ is always documented, usually best by written agreement signed by both parties.

-The information and advice detailed in this article is also beneficial if you are owed money by an ex-partner.
+The information and advice detailed in this article are also beneficial if you are owed money by an ex-partner.

 Regardless of what happens to your relationship, there is still a debt due and legally owing.
 Ordinarily, the money is paid back by the friend and all is well.
 That does not always happen though and friendships can sour for whatever reason.